-Question #3: In response to Senator Fernando's intent to raise question from the meeting of September 29, 2020 (ASM 20-4), VP Chavez stated "All the uses of the CARES Act funding will be posted on the website ... once the funds are fully spent."
+ASM 20-7 October 20, 2020 Page 4 INTENT TO RAISE QUESTIONS (continued) Question #3: In response to Senator Fernando's intent to raise question from the meeting of September 29, 2020 (ASM 20-4), VP Chavez stated "All the uses of the CARES Act funding will be posted on the website once the funds are fully spent."
 Per the U.S. Department of Education, "First reports [on HEERF Institution Portion, 18004(a)(1), (a)(2), or (a)(3)] are due to be publicly posted on an institutions' website by October 30, 2020, covering the period from the date of the first HEERF grant award through September 30, 2020."
 Quarterly public reporting on the same website as the student portion of the CARES act fund is also required.
 (A) Why was this public reporting obligation and impending deadline not shared with the Senate in response to Senator's Fernando's question?

-- (B) The first report on Institutional funds must be posted publicly in 10 days.
+(B) The first report on Institutional funds must be posted publicly in 10 days.
 Please share with the Senate the HEERF quarterly budget and expenditure reporting form detailing our CARES act funding, including the Institutional Relief Funds provided under sections 18004(a)(1), 18004(a)(2), and/or 18004(a)(3) as applicable.
-Please provide the Senate with additional detail on subcategories within each area if available, and any specific governmental programs or offices with oversight responsibilities. - (C) The prior response indicated that the University intends to use CARES act funds to back-fill \$12.4 million in budget cuts for the 20/21 fiscal year, but the CARES act specifies that the instructional portion of (a)(1) funds are to cover "costs associated with the significant changes to the delivery of instruction due to the coronavirus."
+Please provide the Senate with additional detail on subcategories within each area if available, and any specific governmental programs or offices with oversight responsibilities.
+(C) The prior response indicated that the University intends to use CARES act funds to back-fill \$12.4 million in budget cuts for the 20/21 fiscal year, but the CARES act specifies that the instructional portion of (a)(1) funds are to cover "costs associated with the significant changes to the delivery of instruction due to the coronavirus."
 I see \$2.83 million in (a)(2) funds allocated to Cal State L.A., suggesting the bulk of our HEERS funds are in area (a)(1).
-What amount of our (a)(1) funds are instructional portion? - (D) One category for reporting the use of CARES act funds to the federal government is "Providing or subsidizing the costs of highspeed internet to students or faculty to transition to an online environment."
-Does Cal State L.A. intend to subsidize ongoing faculty costs of providing high-speed internet while we are denied any campus access, as intended by congressional appropriators and spelled out on the reporting forms for CARES act funds? - 3.5 Senator Riggio announced her intent to raise the following question: In an answer to Senate last week, the Provost indicated that resources determine course enrollments (apparently meaning that resources determine faculty workload).
+What amount of our (a)(1) funds are instructional portion?
+(D) One category for reporting the use of CARES act funds to the federal government is "Providing or subsidizing the costs of highspeed internet to students or faculty to transition t 3.5 Senator Riggio announced her intent to raise the following question: In an answer to Senate last week, the Provost indicated that resources determine course enrollments (apparently meaning that resources determine faculty workload).
 That is not accurate; faculty workload is determined by the Contract (specifically Article 20 and Appendix H, in an MOU titled "Article 20 changes"), not by resources.
 My question is: is Cal State LA going to honor the Contract, the agreement between the faculty and the University?
-Will the Provost and the President commit to honoring the CBA and stop the forced increasing of course benchmark enrollments that is currently occurring in several Colleges? - 4.
-It was m/s/p (Wells) to approve the minutes of the meeting of October 13, 2020 (ASM 20-6). - 5.
-5.1 It was m/s/ (Hernandez) to approve the agenda. - 5.2 It was m/s/p (Talcott) to add Resolution in Opposition to CSU AB 1460 Resolution as a new item 9 under "First-Reading Items" and renumber the remaining items. - 5.3 The agenda was approved as amended. - 6.
-Chair Bettcher presented her report. - 7.
+Will the Provost and the President commit to honoring the CBA and stop the forced increasing of course benchmark enrollments that is currently occurring in several Colleges?
+APPROVAL OF THE MINUTES 4.
+It was 1 20-6). t was m/s/p (Wells) to approve the minutes of the meeting of October 13, 2020 (ASM 0-6).
+APPROVAL OF THE AGENDA 5.
+5.1 It was m/s/ (Hernandez) to approve the agenda.
+5.2 It was m/s/p (Talcott) to add Resolution in Opposition to CSU AB 1460 Resolution as a new item 9 under "First-Reading Items" and renumber the remaining items.
+5.3 The agenda was approved as amended.
+SENATE CHAIR'S REPORT 6.
+Chair E Bettcher presented her report.
+PROVOST'S REPORT 7.
 Chair Bettcher reported that the Provost did not have a report.